 ALING ALING WATERFALL TOUR IN BALI, INDONESIA

-Aling Aling waterfall in the north of Bali is an adventure heaven.
+Aling Aling waterfall in the north of Bali is adventure heaven.
 There are a lot of waterfalls in Bali but the Aling Aling Waterfall Tour involves some serious cliff jumping and natural slides.
-It’s one of the few places in Bali where you can do some serious cliff jumping.
+It’s one of the few places in Bali where you can actually send some jumps into deep water.
 In this blog post, I’ll let you know what you are in for on an Aling Aling waterfall tour and of course how to get there and how much it costs.

 If you are keen for some more jumps, I wrote this pretty solid guide: BEST CLIFF JUMP SPOTS IN BALI